TL;DR

 Switching from Vibe Kanban to Tekk.coach

 What changes is the workflow before tasks hit the board.
 Instead of writing a task description yourself and dispatching it, you describe your feature to Tekk.coach's AI agent, which reads your codebase, asks informed questions, and generates a structured specification.
 The spec becomes the task — with acceptance criteria, file references, and scope boundaries already defined.
-This front-loaded planning step is new, but it's where the quality improvement comes from.
+This front-loaded planning step is new, but it's where the output quality improvement comes from.

 Ready to Try Tekk.coach?